techidaily/site-discover-answers/source/_posts/solving-the-dreaded-error-0xc000001-on-your-windows-10-machine-a-comprehensive-guide.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1304647/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Step 4\.
-Save the changes and exit the UEFI settings.

-Step 5\.
-Restart the system and check if it boots normally.
-If the issue persists, proceed to the next method.

 ### Option 3\.
 Run CHKDSK to Check for Drive Errors

 To utilize the CHKDSK utility to address potential disk errors, follow these steps: